 If my license is suspended, can I get a restricted license?

 No, you must fulfill the reinstatement requirements outlined on the Notice of Suspension to be eligible for driving privileges.
-Contact DMV if you have questions regarding your reinstatement requirements.
+Contact the DMV Driver Safety Unit at (503) 945-5083 if you have questions regarding your reinstatement requirements.

 Is there a hearing or appeal process?

 Yes, you can request a hearing.
 The suspension notice that you receive from DMV will tell you how to request a hearing.

 What if my condition improves after my license is suspended?